 Helping Your Child Tame Their Anxious Mind – Does your pre-teen/teen struggle with stress and anxiety?
 Come learn a few techniques to help your child tame their anxious mind.
 We will discuss and practice effective coping skills including mindfulness and relaxation and you’ll learn how to teach these skills to your child.
 This class is for parents and caregivers of children ages 12-19.

-*NEW!
-How Good Nutrition and Lifestyle Decisions Can Support Learning, Mood, and Decision-making (Session B only) – The way our children’s brains function and their ability to focus, remember and learn, can be significantly affected by what they eat.
+Good Nutrition – The way our children’s brains function and their ability to focus, remember and learn, can be significantly affected by what they eat.
 This class provides information, ideas, and tips for busy parents on how to increase children’s learning and engagement through nutrition.
 You will learn about our food system, how to make simple changes to support learning and mood, along with easy recipes to make at home.

-*NEW!
-Caring for LGBTQ Youth (Session A only) – Children who identify as LGBTQ or who are gender non-conforming need the same unconditional love and support from their parents and other caring adults as all children do.
+Caring for LGBTQ Youth – Children who identify as LGBTQ or who are gender non-conforming need the same unconditional love and support from their parents and other caring adults as all children do.
 This class will help parents navigate what may be unfamiliar terrain and provide information and resources on how to support and advocate for our LGBTQ and gender non-conforming youth.

 Questions?
 303-432-5320 | Weather Line 303-432-5264